BZFlag-Dev/bzflag/plugins/teamflagreset/README.txt

 There are 5 administrator commands available with the plugin:

-"flagidletime m" this will set timer interval for checking idle flags to m minutes (1-120).
+"tfrtime <iii>" this will set timer interval for checking idle flags to <iii> minutes (1-120).

-"flagidletimeoff" this will disable the timer.
+"tfroff" this will disable the timer.

-"flagidletimeon" this will enable the timer.
+"tfron" this will enable the timer.

-"flagidletimestatus" this will return the status of the timer (enabled or disabled and time interval).
+"tfrstatus" this will return the status of the timer (enabled or disabled and time interval).

 The plugin will also allow the time limit to be passed to it through the -loadplugin command line with bzfs.
 The format is as follows: